Ampersand-ASL/sound-map/README.md

 Example Program 2
 =================

-This example demonstrates searching by the human-readiable vendor name.
-This would probably be the logical "default" query to use for an application that used a single interface based on the CM1xx chip since it would just find the device on the bus without any other input.
+This example demonstrates searching by the human-readable vendor name.
+This would probably be the logical "default" query to use.
+For a system that had a single audio interface based on the CM1xx chip it would just find the device on the bus without any other input.

 ```c++
 #include <iostream>